astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/statically_known_branches.md

 def f(s: SomeType) -> None: ...
 ```

-The rest of this document contains tests for various cases where this feature can be used.

 ## Common use cases

 This section makes sure that we can handle all commonly encountered patterns of static conditions.